-For our latest route, I travelled a 146-mile loop on a motorcycle tour of the Lake District in Cumbria, a land of craggy mountains, glittering lakes, hushed forests and verdant valleys.
+For this fantastic route, I travelled a 146-mile loop on a motorcycle tour of the Lake District in Cumbria, a land of craggy mountains, glittering lakes, hushed forests and verdant valleys.
 This majestic corner of north west England has long been a favourite destination for outdoor enthusiasts, artists, poets, and of course, bikers.

 The joy of riding through Lakeland for me, is how the roads merge with the landscape, making you feel at one with this ancient country.
 Whether the lake waters of Ullswater are lapping just a few feet from your wheels, or you’re riding the steep turns of the Hardknott Pass, a journey through the Lake District is an unforgettable experience.

 The route starts in the town of Kendal, a popular jumping off point with visitors to the national park thanks to its location just a few miles from the M6 motorway.
 The superb riding begins straight away as the route winds its way across country on a beautifully twisting road to Lakeside on Windermere.
 It then heads north on green and pleasant country lanes to the village of Grasmere, perhaps most famous for its links to poet William Wordsworth who lived locally.

 Leaving Grasmere behind, the fun really begins.
 Just a few miles down the road are two of the most spectacular roads in the UK, the Wrynose Pass and the Hardknott Pass.
 They are narrow, steep and a huge amount of fun.
 Be mindful to take care as these are challenging roads requiring skill and concentration.